philsstein/hanabIRC/README.txt

 * 2013-02-13 - Initial creation.
 (See git logs for history.)
 * 2013-02-13 - Interface updates after user feedback.
+* 2013-02-14
-* 2013-02-14 - Added mutli-channel support.
+	- Added mutli-channel support.
 Hanbot can now run in multiple channels, keeping track of multiple games.
-* 2013-02-14 - Enforce one person per game.
+	- Enforce one person per game
+	- Use NOTICE instead of prvimsg to display text inline to user/channel.

 TODO:
 =====